labgrid-project/labgrid/doc/configuration.rst

 SigrokDmmDriver
 ~~~~~~~~~~~~~~~
 The :any:`SigrokDmmDriver` uses a `SigrokDevice`_ resource to record samples
-from a digital multimeter (DMM) and provides them during test runs.
+from a *digital multimeter* (DMM) and provides them during test runs.

-It is known to work with Unit-T `UT61B` and `UT61C` devices but should also work with other DMMs supported by *sigrok*.
+It is known to work with *Unit-T UT61B* and *UT61C* devices but should also
+work with other DMMs supported by *Sigrok*.

 Binds to:
   sigrok: